rcbyron/hey-athena-client/README.rst

 Your personal voice assistant.
 Written in Python 3.

-"Hey Athena" is a 100% open-source, cross-platform, modular voice assistant framework.
+"Hey Athena" is a 100% open-source, modular voice assistant framework.
 It aims to do everything that Siri, Cortana, and Echo can do - and more.